gnikonorov/pytest-dynamicrerun/README.rst

 You can specify an interval to rerun tests on by either passing the ``--dynamic-rerun-schedule`` flag to python when invoking ``pytest`` or including the ``dyanmic_rerun_schedule`` ini key.

+Internally, this plugin uses `croniter`_ to schedule wait times.
+Because of this, we are able to schedule wait times with second level granularity.
+Visit the croniter repository ``README`` to find out more information on this.

 To pass the flag::

     python3 -m pytest --dynamic-rerun-schedule= * * * * * *